Wolverine971/9takes/src/blog/people/musicians/Justin-Bieber.md

 ## What is Justin Bieber's Personality Type?

-### The Charismatic Achiever: Understanding Enneagram Type 3
+### Justin is the "Achiever" aka the Enneagram Type 3

 Type 3s are known for their charisma, ambition, and focus on accomplishment.